Special offer

 How to hire a nurse

-If you’re ready to hire a nurse as part of your care team, use this guide to attract and vet applicants:
+If you are ready to hire a nurse as part of your care team, consider the following steps to attract and screen applicants:

-Because nurses directly deal with medical procedures, it is important for you to understand their necessary qualifications and certifications.
-Based on the activities the nurse will need to perform, determine what education and training they should possess.
+Because nurses directly perform medical procedures, understanding the qualifications and certifications required can be useful.
+Based on the activities the nurse will perform, determine the education and training they should possess.

-It is extremely important that you make sure everything on a nurse’s resume is accurate.
-Incorrect or misleading information could directly impact a patient’s health.
-Confirm each applicant’s references and check with various licensing boards to ensure their nursing certifications are up-to-date.
+It’s important to ensure that a nurse’s resume is accurate, as incorrect or misleading information could directly impact a patient’s health.
+Confirm each applicant’s references and check with relevant licensing boards to confirm up-to-date nursing certifications.

 When interviewing candidates, ask questions that focus on each employee’s soft skills.
 Ask them how they would handle challenging situations in the workplace or how they would discuss upsetting subjects with patients.
 As they answer each question, be mindful of their interpersonal communication skills.

 Nurses work as part of a team every day, so think about how each candidate would add to your healthcare team.
 Ask questions about how well the candidates work as a team and contribute to shared goals.
-Try to select qualified candidates whose skills and personality complement your current team.
+Select qualified candidates whose skills complement your current team.

 Get the Guide